Lots of roasted garlic, creamy ricotta, spinach, and mozzarella make up this incredible (and incredibly cheesy) white pizza with spinach.

 We’ve recently discovered a sort of hole-in-the-wall type of restaurant near us that serves really, really darn good pizzas.
 In particular, they make a white pizza that’s kind of to die for.
 It’s apparently New York style (I have never been to New York, sadly, so I cannot confirm or deny this).
 It’s simply made, with a chewy thick crust, dollops of herby (and mysteriously slightly sweet) ricotta cheese, and a melty smattering of mozzarella.
-I’ve started having them add spinach to help ease my guilt at least a teensy bit.
-Hey, there’s veggies on here!
-It’s good for me!
+I’ve started having them add spinach which makes it even better.

 I’m into making white pizza at home (and I’m a little obsessed with white-pizza-inspired foods, too) – so naturally, I needed to go there.
 I decided some (or okay, a lot of) roasted garlic should to make an appearance along with all that other cheesy goodness (and, of course, the spinach too!)
 For my carnivorous guy, I grilled up some chicken and added it to the mix.